 Learn more about the study’s data security.

 Your participation in the study matters only if we share the results with the organizations and people who can make real change for LGBTQIA+ health.
 That’s why results from the study will be shared directly with you, health care professionals, policymakers, and community organizations.
 Only pooled data about groups of people in the study will be available: any identifying information about you will never be shared.

 Financial support has been provided by Stanford University, the University of California - San Francisco, research grants/contracts, product donations, pro bono services, and individual donations.
-In addition, we actively seek funding from foundations that focus on health, LGBTQ+ issues, and social justice.
+In addition, we actively seek funding from foundations that focus on health, LGBTQIA+ issues, and social justice.
 We have funding from the Patient-Centered Outcomes Research Institute (PCORI) and the National Institutes of Health (NIH).

-If you identify as LGBTQ+, live in the United States or its territories, and are at least 18 years old, please become a participant today!
+If you identify as LGBTQIA+, live in the United States or its territories, and are at least 18 years old, please become a participant today!
 We welcome individuals of all sexual and gender minority identities—such as same-gender-loving, Two-spirit, gender-fluid, among many others—as your experiences will help us better understand the diversity of our health issues across the U.S.

 If you are an ally or ineligible to apply, you can still sign-up to join our mailing list to stay up to date about our progress.

 Help us spread the word!
 Check out resources you can share online or in your local community.

 Every dollar, every minute, and every resource helps ensure the long-term success of The PRIDE Study and our efforts to improve the health of the LGBTQIA+ community.